 4.00 Batter Restrictions

-4.01 Batters are restricted to the number of games played (relative to scheduled number of games).
-A player with less than two at-bats per game played is restricted by both games played and at-bats.
+4.01 Batters are restricted to the number of games played (relative to the scheduled number of games).
+A player with fewer than two at-bats per game played is restricted by both games played and by at-bats.

 4.02 A manager may not pinch-hit or pinch-run for the last available player at any position.

 4.03 During the regular season only, any catcher that catches 12 innings in one game is ineligible to start the following game.